austin-py/ArtificialLife/README.md

 Note: This work builds extensively off of the work of Karl Sims, r/ludobots, and the pyrosim library.
 Without this prior work none of this would have been possible, esspecially without the guidance of the pyrosim documentation and the helpful people over at r/ludobots who teach a great lesson on the basics.

 Additionally, some ideas were crowdsourced from the class campuswire page.
 Specifically I got ideas from the class page about how to re-generate bodies.

+Ideas and inspiration from Comp-Sci 396 Artificial Life at Northwestern University with Sam Kriegman teaching.